isabelandreatta1/Unit_3/DB Unit3 Project.md

 ### UI Screenshots

 <img src="https://github.com/isabelandreatta1/Unit_3/blob/main/folder/Saved.png" width=50% height=50%>
-Figure : Above is a screenshot of the saved button.
-This page appears once a new entry has been saved to the data base
+*Figure 11: Above is a screenshot of the saved button.
+This page appears once a new entry has been saved to the data base*

 <img src="https://github.com/isabelandreatta1/Unit_3/blob/main/folder/Login.png" width=50% height=50%>

-Figure : Above is a screenshot of the login page
+*Figure 12: Above is a screenshot of the login page*

 <img src="https://github.com/isabelandreatta1/Unit_3/blob/main/folder/HomePAge.png " width=50% height=50%>

-Figure : Above is a screenshot of the home page
+*Figure 13: Above is a screenshot of the home page*

 ## Criteria D: Functionality